WHAT YOU NEED TO KNOW:

 What is a cystocele?

-What increases my risk of a cystocele?
+What increases my risk for a cystocele?

 What are the signs and symptoms of a cystocele?

 - A soft bulge or lump in your vagina

 - Low back pain that is relieved when you lie down

 - Pelvic pain or pressure, especially when you urinate or have sex

 - Pressure in your abdomen, or you feel that you cannot completely empty your bladder

 - Difficult, painful, or frequent urination, especially at night

 - Urine leaks out when you cough, sneeze, or laugh